-Imagine Nashua will combine comprehensive community engagement with major plans created in the past 20 years to create an innovative vision for the future of Nashua.
-This plan will focus on equity, resilience, and climate protection.
+Imagine Nashua is the City’s comprehensive planning process—an initiative that will combine inclusive community engagement with major plans created in the past 20 years to craft an innovative vision for the future of Nashua.
+This master plan focuses on equity, resilience, and climate protection as core values guiding growth and development in the city.

 The Steering Committee will work closely with the City and consultant team to provide oversight and guidance on the master plan content, and expand public outreach throughout the Imagine Nashua planning process.